'Ròm' Review: A Sterling Portrait of Saigon's Dark Underbelly, Despite Falling Short of Its Potential | Saigoneer

 Up until the climactic hellfire, Ròm has proven to be a sterling work of Vietnamese cinema that keeps me engrossed and emotionally invested — it completely lives up to the hype.
 But after that, the film devolves into a patchy, incoherent, inconsistent disappointment of a finish.
 Right after the inferno set by Ròm, the film cuts straight to...a Lambretta-top intimate bonding session between Ròm and Phúc, who were literally archenemies just a few minutes ago.
 What happens to the residents of the apartment and the building itself?
 Why did the loan shark manipulate Ròm into starting the fire?
 Why is Ròm not dealing with the moral weight of a reckless, albeit somewhat justified, decision that could possibly kill dozens of people and render others homeless and penniless?

-At one point after the heart-to-heart, Ròm realized that Phúc has tricked him once again to steal his hard-earned money, and the kids embark on a geographically impossible chase around Saigon, which culminates in a mano a mano on a train track over the pack of money.
-But, hold on, which pack of money?
-The one that Ghi already took as she left Ròm?
+At one point after the heart-to-heart, Ròm realized that Phúc has tricked him once again to steal his hard-earned money, and the teenagers embark on a geographically impossible chase around Saigon, which culminates in a mano a mano scuffle on a train track over the wad of cash.
+But, hold on, what money is this since Ghi stole it a few scenes earlier?

-I am not against open endings: Ròm’s return to the patch of wall where he was abandoned and the subsequent bus he aligns in hopes of finding his parents at the end are fitting events, but everything else remains too vague for comfort.
+I am not against open endings: Ròm’s return to the patch of wall where he was abandoned and the subsequent bus he boards in hopes of finding his parents at the end are fitting events, but everything else remains too vague for comfort.
 Apart from these narrative gaps, the acting, score, cinematography and film editing are all deserving of praise.
 Trần Anh Khoa shows promising acting chops as the agile Ròm, especially through his very emotive eyes.
 Rapper Wowy is wickedly frightening as a loan shark, though, without clear motivations, at times the character seems villainous just for the sake of the movie having an antagonist.

 At the end of the day, it’s not a secret that Ròm struggled with censorship, and perhaps the flaws are the inevitable trade-offs for being able to hit theaters at all.
-Having followed the crew’s journey with the movie through the interviews they did, I have faith that they, at some point, produced a version of the story of Ròm that completely does it justice, even though we don’t get to watch it.
+Having followed the crew’s journey with the movie through the interviews they did, I have faith that they, at some point, produced a version of Ròm's story that completely does it justice, even though we don’t get to watch it.
 Still, as it is right now, the film is a cut above many local features in the market, clearly demonstrating a conscientious effort to create distinctly Vietnam stories that are just as grappling and important as international blockbusters.